-- Exide Industries have a lead of almost 42 years over Amara Raja Batteries in the batteries industry.
+- In the batteries industry, Exide Industries leads Amara Raja Batteries by almost 42 years.
 Still, both the companies share the same market share.

 - Earlier, Exide Industries was an undisputed king in this industry.
 It also enjoyed a lot of benefits post the liberalisation in 1991 which brought a boost in the auto-ancillary sector.
 But still Amara Raja Batteries have shown more aggressiveness in their business.

-- As per the market capitalization, Exide Industries is a bigger company.
+- As per the market capitalization of the battery companies in India, Exide Industries is a bigger company.

 - Amara Raja Batteries look slightly more attractive in terms of PE ratio.

-- From the point if view of ROCE & ROE as well Amara Raja Batteries scores better.
+- From the point of view of ROCE & ROE as well, Amara Raja Batteries scores better.

 - Virtually, both companies are debt free.

-- None of the promoters of these companies have pledged any percentage their, which is very positive factor.
+- None of the promoters of these companies have pledged any percentage there, which is a very positive factor.
 This means that the promoters have their complete focus over their core battery business.